IntelligentTrading/trading/README.md

 This system is proposed to run on a Python/Django/Postgres stack, hosted on Heroku

+### Todo

+[ ] how are API auth keys created and used
+[ ] more secure way of passing exchange api keys?
+[ ] set requirements for accuracy, dynamic to support small/large portfolios and coins with low volume [ ] estimate expected load on the service
+[ ] finalize architecture requirements

 **Currently In Scope**

-1. Check coin balances and for any Binance exchange account given a set of api keys.
+- Check coin balances and for any Binance exchange account given a set of api keys.
 - Represent a Binance exchange account as a portfolio of coins with portion allocations.
 - Calculate difference between current state and desired state of a portfolio allocation.
 - Determine shortest/cheapest path for trading from current state to desired state
 - Make trades by taking market orders
 - Limit slippage using a price difference threshold (1%?)
+- 5 minute expiration on processing orders
+- extra/leftover assets held in BTC

-**Currently out of Scope**
+**Currently out of Scope, but maybe add later**

+- placing orders at high frequency in order to capture prices better than taking market orders
 - Operating on Bittrex, Poloniex, and other exchanges
 - Accounting for amounts held offline when converting allocation % to trades
+- simulation mode, check order book, simulate trades, and return API responses normally

-**Never will be in Scope**
+**Will NEVER be in Scope**

 - deposit or withdraw coins from any account
+- expose public api endpoints
+- publish data on intended trades *before* placing orders
+- hold exchange api keys in *persistant* storage or database
+- compare or analyze portfolios against each other

 ## Binance Exchange Get Portfolio State

+`/api/portfolio` with data in request body

 ```
 GET /api/portfolio